Wentong-DST/im2p/README.md

 Please feel free to ask questions in Issues.

 ## Step 1
 Configure the torch running environment.
+Must upgrade to Tensorflow v1.2 or above.
 Recommend to use the approach described in [Installing Torch without root privileges](https://milindpadalkar.wordpress.com/2016/03/04/installing-torch-without-root-privileges/).
 Then deploy the running environment follow by [densecap](https://github.com/jcjohnson/densecap) step by step.

 To verify the running environment, run the script:
 ```bash